SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 If you're having trouble trusting your self-signed certificate when you run **gulp trust-dev-cert** & you've verified that the correct versions of all dependencies are installed, one solution we usually see resolve the issue is to uninstall all globally installed packages, uninstall Node.js, reboot & start again.

 In some cases, executing the command **gulp trust-dev-cert**, doesn't have the wanted effect of trusting the self-signed development certificate on your machine.
 In rare cases such as these, you may need to delete a hidden folder that's generated in your profile folder.
-Locate & delete the folder **{{homedir}}/.gcb-serve-data** and then try to trust the self-signed development certificate again.
+Locate & delete the folder **{{homedir}}/.gcb-serve-data** for SPFx version earlier than v1.12.1.
+For later versions delete folder **{{homedir}}/.rushstack** then try to trust the self-signed development certificate again.
+Otherwise running **gulp untrust-dev-cert** will have same effect to remove the certificate files from the profile folder.
+In case the certificate is not added to the Trusted Root Certification Authority despite running **gulp trust-dev-cert** because of some policies blocking the action, the rushstack-serve.pem file from **{{homedir}}/.rushstack** folder can be imported manually into the Certificate Manager under Trusted Root Certification Authority with a local admin account.

 ### Unable to Install Packages with NPM - Corporate Proxies